Ksenofanex/stock-management-api/README.md

 Then you can start exploring the project from either http://localhost:8000/ or http://127.0.0.1:8000/.
 Happy coding!

+> You can access to the documentation of the project from this URLs (http://localhost:8000/swagger-docs/ or http://127.0.0.1:8000/swagger-docs/) to see all available endpoints.

 ## Venv

 You prefer the traditional way, ha?
 Oki doki, no judgements.